This page offers some answers on the most frequently asked questions

 Using flexible arrival / or departure days in my search for a fitting flight

-If a flight turns out to be much cheaper arriving one day earlier (before your Dolphin Retreat) or leaving one day later (after your Dolphin Retreat) we recommend you make use of that option and just use the nearby hotel to bridge the in between days.
+If a flight turns out to be much cheaper arriving one or two days earlier (before your Dolphin Retreat) or leaving one or two days later (after your Dolphin Retreat) we recommend you make use of that option and just use the nearby hotel to bridge the in between days.
 Staying over at the hotel may be much cheaper (estimated hotel rate around €30 a night) then booking a flight on the exact starting or ending day of your retreat.
 You will find info on this nearby hotel in the question below this one: “What airport should I fly into / What time should my plane arrive or depart?”

 Do you expect to be jet-legged at arrival?